-- k (int) Embedding space dimensionality - eta (int) The number of negatives that must be generated at runtime during training for each positive. - epochs (int) The iterations of the training loop. - batches\count (int) The number of batches in which the training set must be split during the training loop. - seed (int) The seed used by the internal random numbers generator. - embedding\model\params (dict) HolE-specific hyperparams: Currently HolE does not require any hyperparameters. - optimizer (string) The optimizer used to minimize the loss function.
-Choose between sgd, adagrad, adam, momentum. - optimizer\params (dict) Parameters values specific to the optimizer.
-Currently supported: - lr learning rate (used by all the optimizers) - momentum learning momentum (used by momentum optimizer) - loss (string) The type of loss function to use during training. - pairwise the model will use pairwise margin-based loss function. - nll the model will use negative loss likelihood. - absolute\margin the model will use absolute margin likelihood. - self\adversarial the model will use adversarial sampling loss function. - loss\params (dict) Parameters dictionary specific to the loss.
+- k (int) Embedding space dimensionality - eta (int) The number of negatives that must be generated at runtime during training for each positive. - epochs (int) The iterations of the training loop. - batches_count (int) The number of batches in which the training set must be split during the training loop. - seed (int) The seed used by the internal random numbers generator. - embedding_model_params (dict) HolE-specific hyperparams: - negative_corruption_entities Entities to be used for generation of corruptions while training.
+It can take the following values: all (default: all entities), batch (entities present in each batch), list of entities or an int (which indicates how many entities that should be used for corruption generation). - optimizer (string) The optimizer used to minimize the loss function.
+Choose between 'sgd', 'adagrad', 'adam', 'momentum'. - optimizer_params (dict) Arguments specific to the optimizer, passed as a dictionary.

+- 'lr' (float): learning rate (used by all the optimizers).
+Default: 0.1. - 'momentum' (float): learning momentum (only used when optimizer=momentum).
+Default: 0.9.

+- loss (string) The type of loss function to use during training. - 'pairwise' the model will use pairwise margin-based loss function. - 'nll' the model will use negative loss likelihood. - 'absolute_margin' the model will use absolute margin likelihood. - 'self_adversarial' the model will use adversarial sampling loss function. - loss_params (dict) Dictionary of loss-specific hyperparameters.
+See loss functions documentation for additional details.

-- regularizer (string) The regularization strategy to use with the loss function. - LP the model will use L1, L2 or L3 based on the value passed to param p. - None the model will not use any regularizer - regularizer\params (dict) Parameters dictionary specific to the regularizer.
-(Refer documentation of regularizer for more details) - model\checkpoint\path (string) Path to save the model. - verbose (bool) Verbose mode
+- regularizer (string) The regularization strategy to use with the loss function. - None: the model will not use any regularizer (default) - 'LP': the model will use L1, L2 or L3 based on the value of regularizer_params['p'] (see below). - regularizer_params (dict) Dictionary of regularizer-specific hyperparameters.
+See the regularizers documentation for additional details.